AdobeDocs/campaign-standard.en/help/administration/using/configuring-a-mobile-application.md

 >
 >Push notification and In-App implementations have to be performed by expert users.
 If you need to be assisted, contact your Adobe Account executive or Professional services partner.

+Once a mobile application is set up, you can retrieve the PII data it collected to create or update profiles from your database.
+For more on this, refer to this section: [Creating and updating profile information based on mobile application data](../../channels/using/updating-profile-with-mobile-app-data.md).

 ## Using Adobe Experience Platform SDK {#using-adobe-experience-platform-sdk}

 >[!Note]